ncw/gmp/README.md

 * Bug fixes for existing implementations
 * Making it passes the test suite from src/pkg/math/big/int_test.go
 * Adding memory management
+* Fix problems on 32 bit platforms when using `int64` values which don't fit into a `C.long`

 See here for package docs